CelestianGC/FG--AD-D-Rules-Core-Importer/readme.md

 Once you have the modules installed, you can run it:

-./corebook-html.pl path/to/html/files path/to/output/xml/file
+./corebook-html.pl path/to/html/files path/to/outfilename

 Example
-./corebook-html.pl core/PHB phb.xml
+./corebook-html.pl core/PHB phb

 This would take the PHB entries and convert them to a XML file that you can then copy/paste into a campaign db.xml file.